 This early evening food trail is full of stories.
 Winding through the street food market in Sowcarpet, one of Chennai’s oldest neighbourhoods, it includes secret recipes and encounters with people in the business.
 Sample chaat from different parts of India and traditional foods with modern tweaks, like the flavourful muruku sandwich. (www.storytrails.in; duration 2.5 hr; tours at 4 p.m.; from ₹1,500 per person; schedule on website.)

 Vaishnav thattu idli.
 Photo courtesy Story Trails Chennai

 Biryanis and Bakes

 Hyderabad is synonymous with its Nizami cuisine.
 Visitors usually sample its fragrant biryanis, buttery fruit biscuits from Karachi bakery, rich nihari stews, and steaming Irani tea.
-The Old City Food Walk offered by Detours takes visitors on a ramble through old markets, traditional bakeries, and local food stalls, tasting some of the best bits along the way. (www.detoursindia.com; duration 3 hr; tours at 7.30 a.m. and 5.30 p.m. daily; ₹2,500 per person; book one day in advance; transportation costs extra.)
+The Old City Food Walk offered by Detours takes visitors on a ramble through old markets, traditional bakeries, and local food stalls, tasting some of the best bits along the way. (www.detoursindia.com; +91-9000850505; duration 3 hr; tours at 7.30 a.m. and 5.30 p.m. daily; from ₹2,500 per person; book one day in advance; transportation costs extra.)

 Pak a Punch